milescb/traccc-aaS/backend/README.md

 tritonserver --model-repository=$INSTALLDIR/models
 ```

-This will launch both the cpu and gpu model for deployment.
+This will the GPU model for testing.